benkolera/FGI/Project_Documentation/FG_Hello_World.md

 Remember to save you work in *Notepad++*.

 A form/window needs a background image to actually put things on, so we&rsquo;ll use a pre-existing image (a frame) from the (grand)parent *CoreRPG* Ruleset called `utilitybox3`.
-The definition for `utilitybox3` can be found in the *CoreRPG* Ruleset in the `/graphics/graphics_frames.xml` file (You&rsquo;ll need to unzip the `CoreRPG.pak`) file to see this file, but you won't need to unzip it to use it).
+The definition for `utilitybox3` can be found in the *CoreRPG* Ruleset in the `/graphics/graphics_frames.xml` file (You&rsquo;ll need to unzip the `CoreRPG.pak`) file to see this file, but you won&rsquo;t need to unzip it to use it).